texas-2036/health_reporting_tool/markdown/working_age/policy/uninsurance_top.md

-Health insurance helps increase the likelihood that people receive the health care care they need and avoid accruing prohibitive medical debt.
+Health insurance helps increase the likelihood that people receive the health care they need and avoid accruing prohibitive medical debt.
 Compared to those with insurance, the uninsured were **four times more likely to lack a usual source of health care and more likely to postpone medical care or forego medical care due to cost.**

 Compared with insured adults, uninsured adults have more health disadvantages, including: